 "It's probably incredibly hydrating, and, especially when you have it cool, incredibly soothing," says Dr. Lee.
 "That's why we've used aloe for eons for post-sunburn relief.
-So I can see the chilled aspect and the aloe vera being a hydrating, relaxing addition to your morning routine."
+I can see the chilled aspect and the benefits of aloe vera being a hydrating, relaxing addition to your morning routine."

 How to make frozen aloe vera